DOSYCORPS/c-optihash/README.md

 The length is equivalent to the output length and `AvolittyHasherA()` defines it as the bytes for the hash digest output before finalization.

-The second argument variable `l` is a pointer to modify the value of the variable `i`.
+The second argument variable `k` is a pointer to modify the value of the variable `i`.

 The variable `i` is an `unsigned short int` defined as `h` with a default value of `16U`.